7emantik/test-project/README.md

 * Illustrated quality of classifiers by PR and ROC curves
 * Compiled a classifiers quality report (validation.txt)
 * Created a prediction of the file's malignancy based on the imported libraries (1 — if the file is malicious, 0 - otherwise) (prediction.txt)
-* Created an explanation file, where for each line of the test sample file contains the reason why the model considered this file malicious (the lines for non-malicious files remain empty) (explain.txt)
+* Created an explanation file, where for each line of the test sample file contains the reason why the model considered files malicious (the lines for non-malicious files remain empty) (explain.txt)

 ## Code and Resources Used
 * Python Version: 3.9.5